Ekwendeni

 Ekwendeni is a town in the Northern Region of Malawi.
-It lies about 20 km from Mzuzu, in the Mzimba district.
+It lies about 20 km from Mzuzu, in the Mzimba District.

+History

-In 1889 Walter Angus Elmslie opened a mission station at eKwendeni.
+Ekwendeni was started by Scottish missionaries; in 1889 Walter Angus Elmslie opened a mission station at Ekwendeni.
 It has one of the oldest churches in Malawi belonging to the Church of Central Africa Presbyterian (CCAP), the local equivalent of the Church of Scotland.
+In the 1920s, Jack and Mamie Martin were missionaries to Bandawe and Ekwendeni.
+Mamie created classes for girls to be educated when parents were known for preferring to educate their sons.
+Mamie died in 1928 but her family later created the Scottish charity called the Mamie Martin Fund which subsidises the education of girls in northern Malawi.

 The general hospital began in the 1890s as a ministry of the Free Church of Scotland.
 Ekwendeni Hospital is operated by the Church of Central Africa Presbyterian – Synod of Livingstonia, in partnership with the Presbyterian Church (USA), the Church of Scotland and the Presbyterian Church of Ireland.
+Ekwendeni Girls’ Secondary School was opened by the Synod in 1975.

+The first woman to be a minister in Malawi was Reverend Martha Mwale who had been a political prisoner for several years.
+She was the moderator for the Edwendeni Synod in 2002 and 2003.

+Description

-The people of Ekwendeni have Tumbuka as the dominant language but other languages are spoken due to the high numbers of people from other parts of Malawi settling there.
+Tumbuka is the dominant language but other languages are spoken due to the high numbers of people from other parts of Malawi settling there.
 Residents of Ekwendeni were often attracted there because of the hospital, the theological college, the college of nursing and the technical training school.

 Ekwendeni is largely surrounded by tobacco growing farms.
-It has a high HIV/AIDS prevalence rates as a favourite resting place for truck drivers travelling along the M1 road between Malawi and Tanzania, Kenya and beyond.
+It has a high HIV/AIDS prevalence rate as it is a favourite resting place for truck drivers travelling along the M1 road that connects Malawi with Tanzania, Kenya and beyond.

-Ekwendeni is booming with small businesses.
-International donors are helping in the development of this area.
+International donors are helping in the development of the area.
 The town has beautiful surroundings which make the area a good destination for tourists.

+Governance

+The Ekwendeni ward is a major part of the Mzimba North East Constituency.
+At the 2025 Malawian General Election the sitting MP Catherine Gotani Hara took nearly 15,000 votes to win the Mzimba North East seat with Edgar Tembo in second place.

+People

+Kenneth Kaunda's mother Helen Nyirenda Kaunda was born near here in about 1885.
+Elizabeth Mantell was a Zambian-born Scottish missionary from MacDuff in Aberdeenshire.
+She returned to Malawi in 1983 and she was involved with creating the new Ekwendeni hospital in 1986 and serving as the first Principal of the Ekwendeni College of Health Sciences until 1996.